As an Amazon Associate I earn from qualifying purchases.

-So people find your listing, and click on it because of a beautiful picture, only to find a boring or non-existent description.
+So people find your listing and click on it because of a beautiful picture, only to find a boring or non-existent description.
 If you don’t maximize your use of the description area, you are losing your one real chance to give a good sales pitch.
-They say that a picture is worth a thousand words, but since neither of us are professional photographers, we rely on the description to give the buyer a feeling of ownership and help them to experience the product through us.
+They say that a picture is worth a thousand words, but since neither of us is a professional photographer, we rely on the description to give the buyer a feeling of ownership and help them to experience the product through us.

 Measurements: In a store, how many clothing items do you have to try on before finding “the one?”
 Personally, I can try on 20 pairs of jeans and still walk out of the store empty-handed.
 Now imagine the compounded difficulty of buying online when you can’t even hold the items up to you, let alone try them on.
 The solution to this is: to provide measurements for your buyer!
 That way, they can measure their own clothing and see how your item compares.
 So what measurements should you provide?:

 - Armpit to Armpit